rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 All settings are fully customizable and transferable between different mouse models

-(I believe that problem with setting up pro-mouse in the linux environment is wider then MadCatz R.A.T.s) and these settings could be used with other mice models/vendors.
+(I believe that problem with 'setting up' pro-mouse (I mean mouse with more then 2 or 3 buttons) in the linux graphical environment is wider then
+MadCatz R.A.T.s mouses) and these settings could be used also with other mice models/vendors.

--It is only amount of buttons to setup correctly with other models.
+-It is only amount of buttons to setup correctly to work with other mouse models/vendors.

 ==============================================================